livingdocsIO/documentation/content/reference-docs/cli/cli-dotfile.md

   st: staging
 ```

+## Parameters
+### Host

+The hostname of your Livingdocs Server.

+If you are using [Livingdocs Service](https://edit.livingdocs.io/), you need to set the production host as `https://server.livingdocs.io`.

+When running the server locally, the host should be set to `http://localhost:9090`.

+### Token

+API token used for authentication.
+This is different for each environment and each project.

 Note: it is recommended to add a production token with only
 read access (or simply dont add a prouction token at all).
 When publishing a new config you can supply a write token via `--token` argument.
+### sourceFolder

+The source folder for the project config that are going to be published/uploaded.
+Can be the same as the distFolder.

+### distFolder

+The destination folder for the project config downloaded.
+Can be the same as sourceFolder.

+## Usage

 How to use these configs in the terminal: